 This is a combination of common ideas heard from many guitarists.

 This was inspired by the work of Sabicas, although I've given a twist to the harmony.
-The symbols "2" and "glissando" indicate that you should fret with your middle finger and slide up two frets.
+At the end of the first compás, fret with your middle finger and slide up two frets, as indicated.

 Here's another odd-sounding falseta inspired by Sabicas.
 The cierre is based on the playing of Manuel Morao.
 Although it sounds strange, the D-sharp at the fourth beat is not especially exotic for siguiriyas.
 Capo at third fret.